RexManglicmot/Lymphography-Classification-via-Multinominal-Logistic-Regression/.ipynb_checkpoints/Lymphography Classification via Multinomial Logistic Regression-checkpoint.md

 ![](https://healthjade.net/wp-content/uploads/2019/12/lymph-node-infection.jpg)

 The lymph nodes are a specialized organ that is responsible for our bodies immune response.
 They are primary sites where many immune cells like T-cells and B-Cells, and Natural Killer cells are made to ward of microbial infections.
+The lymphatic system circulates around the body and colles excess waste and fluid.
+The uses of lymphagraphy is that can be used to see if a disease has stpead, map the lymphatic system in prepapration for sutgery and show whether treatmnets are working.

+Lymphography is the use of x-rays to visually see the body's lymphatic system and allow physcians if there any lymphatic leaks amongst other issues.
+It i used to see if there are disease such as Hodkin lymphona or Non-Hodgkin lymphomas (cancers of the blood).
 ## Loading the Libraries

 ```python